mun-lang/book/src/ch01-01-values-and-types.md

 ```

 Besides implicit returns, explicit returns can also be used with `return`
 expressions.
-However, explicit `return` statement always returns from the
+However, explicit `return` statements always return from the
 function, not from the block:

 ```mun